lidofinance/lido-dao/docs/oracle-operator-manual.md

 Total supply of the StETH token always corresponds to the amount of Ether in control of the protocol.
 It increases on user deposits and Beacon chain staking rewards, and decreases on Beacon chain penalties and slashings.
 Since the Beacon chain is a separate chain, Lido ETH1 smart contracts can’t get direct access to its data.

 Communication between Ethereum 1.0 part of the system and the Beacon network is performed by the DAO-assigned oracles.
-They monitor staking providers’ Beacon chain accounts and submit corresponding data to the `LegacyOracle` contract.
+They monitor staking providers’ Beacon chain accounts and submit corresponding data to the `LidoOracle` contract.
 The latter takes care of making sure that quorum about the data being pushed is reached within the oracles and enforcing data submission order (so that oracle contract never pushes data that is older than the already pushed one).

-Upon every update submitted by the `LegacyOracle` contract, the system recalculates the total stETH token balance.
+Upon every update submitted by the `LidoOracle` contract, the system recalculates the total stETH token balance.
 If the overall staking rewards are bigger than the slashing penalties, the system registers profit, and fee is taken from the profit and distributed between the insurance fund, the treasury, and node operators.

 To protect stETH token price from attacks with borrowed money or flash loans, `StableSwapOracle` keeps valid stETH stats from Curve Pool (ETH balance, stETH balance and stETH price), shifted by fifteen blocks, onchain.
 To keep these stats in actual state, the daemon reports required data to the oracle when price difference between the time-shifted stETH pool price and the last reported price exceeds the threshold limit. `StableSwapOracle` validates all of the recorded data using cryptographic proofs.
 The threshold limit is set in the oracle contract and is purely advisory.
 It's introduced to prevent sending large number transactions which are pretty costly due to the Partricia Merkle proof verification.